gem5/website/_pages/contributing.md

 git clone https://gem5.googlesource.com/public/gem5
 ```

-### master-as-stable / develop branch
+### stable / develop branch

-By default, the git repo will have the `master` branch checked-out.
+By default, the git repo will have the `stable` branch checked-out.
 The
-`master` branch is considered the gem5 stable release branch.
+`stable` branch is the gem5 stable release branch.
 I.e., the HEAD
 of this branch contains the latest stable release of gem5. (execute `git tag`
-on the `master` branch to see the list of stable releases.
+on the `stable` branch to see the list of stable releases.
 A particular
 release may be checked out by executing `git checkout <release>`).
 As the
-`master` branch only contains officially released gem5 code **contributors
+`stable` branch only contains officially released gem5 code **contributors
-should not develop changes on top of the `master` branch** they should instead
+should not develop changes on top of the `stable` branch** they should instead
 **develop changes on top of the `develop` branch**.

 To checkout the `develop` branch: